 GOP Leaders Urge Party to Be Inclusive

-March 20, 2013 by Carolyn Simon, Associate Director of Digital Media
+March 20, 2013 by Carolyn Simon, Deputy Director of Digital Media

 With an eye toward the 2016 presidential campaign, Republican leaders are calling for the party to be inclusive and welcoming when it comes to issues such as LGBT equality.